microsoft/TemplateStudio/docs/getting-started-developers.md

 5. Build the solution.
 6. Start debugging (`F5`) or start without debugging (`Ctrl+F5`).

 With this steps, the *Windows Template Studio* Extension is deployed to a new instance of Visual Studio (the experimental instance).
-Now you can go to `File -> New Project...` to launch the Wizard.
+Now you can go to `File -> New Project...` to create a new project or open a project created with *Windows Template Studio* and right click on the main project and choose any of the options provided on the `Windows Template Studio` context menu.

+The entry points for project creation are the different project templates in the [ProjectTemplates folder](../code/src/ProjectTemplates).
+The default experience for *Windows Template Studio* is project generation using a wizard-based experience.
+The Wizard is invoked by all project templates that end with `Solution` using the `SolutionWizard` class from the `UI`project.
+There are a few other project templates (in the WinUI folder) that do not (yet) allow any user configuration, those project templates create the project using vstemplate generation without showing the Wizard.
+The entry point for right click additions is the RelayCommandPackage from the `Installer` project.

+When running inside Visual Studio the `VSGenShell` and the `VSStyleValuesProvider` are used for integration with Visual Studio Shell and Styles.

-The extension wizard, when runs locally, uses the local [templates folder](../templates) as source for the Templates Repository.
+When running locally, the local [templates folder](../templates) is used as source for the Templates Repository.

 ## Using the UI.sln solution

 To speed up the execution and development experience, we have created a [VsEmulator application](../src/test) which can be used to launch and test the *Windows Template Studio* Wizard.
-This application, as well as the Wizard assembly, are available thru the UI.sln solution.
+This application, as well as the Wizard assembly, are available thru the `UI.sln` solution.
 To use it, follow this steps:

-1. Open the UI.sln solution
+1. Open the `UI.sln` solution
-2. Set the "test\VsEmulator" project as `Startup Project`
+2. Set the `test\VsEmulator` project as `Startup Project`
 3. Start debugging (`F5`) or start without debugging (`Ctrl+F5`).

 Using this solution while authoring templates or improving the Wizard have the following advantages: